Sprout Social

-Sprout Social, Inc. is a social media management platform founded in 2010 by Justyn Howard, Aaron Rankin, Gil Lara, and Peter Soung.
-Sprout is a public company headquartered in Chicago, Illinois, United States.
+Sprout Social, Inc. is a technology company that runs a social media management platform.
+A public company headquartered in Chicago, it was founded in 2010 by Justyn Howard, Aaron Rankin, Gil Lara, and Peter Soung.

 History

-Sprout Social, Inc. was founded in April 2010.
-The company has raised a total of $60 million, including a $1 million initial funding round in 2010 led by Lightbank, $10 million in Series B funding from New Enterprise Associates (NEA) in February 2011, and $42 million in Series C funding from Goldman Sachs Investment Partners and NEA.
+Headquartered in Chicago, Sprout Social, Inc. was founded in April 2010.
+The company had raised $60 million by early 2011, including $1 million in a 2010 funding led by Lightbank, $10 million from New Enterprise Associates (NEA) in February 2011, and $42 million from Goldman Sachs Investment Partners and NEA.

-In November 2011, Sprout released S2, the second generation of the platform that is the basis of the current model.
-This release included customizable dashboards tailored to each user's social media responsibilities, support for multiple users, iPhone functionality, various options for strategic partner integrations, and more.
+In November 2011, Sprout released S2, the second generation of the platform.
+Among new features were support for multiple users and iPhone functionality.
+Sprout Social became an official marketing partner with Facebook in July 2012, followed by Twitter in November 2012.
+Sprout began allowing API integration into Google+ in May 2013.

-In April 2015, Sprout released Spanish and Portuguese language support.

-In August 2015, Sprout launched Bambu by Sprout Social, an employee advocacy platform.
-Bambu enables organizations to curate selected content for employees to read and share using their personal LinkedIn, Twitter, and Facebook profiles.

-In March 2016, Sprout launched Landscape by Sprout Social, a free tool that resizes images for seven social networks and custom sizes.
+In August 2015, Sprout launched Bambu by Sprout Social, an employee advocacy platform enabling organizations to curate social media content for employees.
+Landscape by Sprout Social, a free tool that resizes images for social networks, launched in March 2016.
+In 2015, Sprout partnered with LinkedIn and Instagram.

-In August 2025, Sprout announced new features — TikTok Listening and BlueSky publishing — along with partnerships with Adobe and Canva.
+Sprout went public on the Nasdaq in 2019.